How to Apply a Formula to an Entire Column in Excel

 This formula uses structured references to refer to the “Revenue” column in the “SalesData” table.
 As new data is added to the table, the formula updates automatically.

-See also How to Do Regression Analysis in Excel
+See also How to Filter Top 10 Values in a Pivot Table in Excel

 Using Defined Names